 However, there are so many women’s multivitamins on the market, it can be hard to narrow down the best option for you.
 You’ll need to find a multivitamin with the ingredients that fit your age and health concerns.

 At BestReviews, we bring you the information you need to make informed purchasing decisions.
-If you’re ready to buy a new multivitamin, check out our top picks in the matrix above.
+If you’re ready to buy a new multivitamin, check out our top picks in the product list above.
 For all you need to know about finding the right women’s multivitamin for you, keep reading our shopping guide.

 Multivitamins differ in their ingredients and the way the vitamins and minerals are administered.
 There are three general ways to take multivitamins: pills, chewables or gummies, and liquid or drinkable vitamins.